Manual Machining

 tooling

-Assorted tools used in various manufacturing processes.
+The assorted cutting tools used in various manufacturing processes.
 Tooling used in milling operations includes face mills, end mills, and holemaking tools.

 toughness

-The material’s ability to withstand forces that attempt to break it.
+A material's ability to withstand forces that attempt to break it.
 Toughness determines the ability of a cutting tool to withstand a sudden stress.

 T-slots